thisduck/vimming/README.md

   - If you're in the diff buffer and want the send the changes to your file, `:diffput`.
 - `:Gblame` will open a buffer indicating who commited that line.
+- `:Gbrowse` opens the current file in Github.

 ## Buffers (bufexplorer)